usnistgov/fipy/docs/source/SOLVERS.rst

    on a :math:`2048\times 1024` :class:`~fipy.meshes.grid2D.Grid2D`
    and the ``LinearGMRESSolver`` and ``JacobiPreconditioner`` are used for all solver suites.
 Solution tolerance is ``1e-10`` using the ``"RHS"`` :ref:`convergence criterion <CONVERGENCE>`.
-Simulations were run on an AMD Epyc 7702 CPU with 64 cores featuring two-thread Simultaneous Multi-Threading (SMT) and 512 GB of memory.
+Five replicates of each simulation were run on an AMD Epyc 7702 CPU with 64 cores featuring two-thread Simultaneous Multi-Threading (SMT) and 512 GB of memory.
    :ref:`OMP_NUM_THREADS was set to 1 <THREADS_VS_RANKS>`.

 .. _CONVERGENCE: